Skittyblock/aidoku-community-sources/.github/CONTRIBUTING.md

 After running, navigate to http://localhost:8081 from your browser.

 Then edit your device's network settings by navigating to Settings -> Wi-Fi -> `<your network name>` -> Proxy and set configuration to Manual.
 Set the address to your machine's address, and the port to 8081.

+Afterwards, visit [mitm.it](http://mitm.it) to install the mitmproxy certificate, which is required when proxying HTTPS traffic.
+Refer to [this link](https://docs.mitmproxy.org/stable/concepts-certificates/) for more details.

 If all went well, you should see all requests and responses made by the source in the web interface of `mitmweb`.